 Alaska Airlines provides some amazing opportunities to enjoy premium cabin products.

-You can use 70,000 Alaska miles for a one-way first class ticket between the U.S. and Southeast Asia.
+You can use 70,000 Alaska miles for a one-way first class ticket between the U.S. and Hong Kong (HKG).
 The same flight would cost just 50,000 miles in business class.
 To book a one-way ticket between the U.S. and Australia, redeem 60,000 miles in business class or 80,000 miles in first class.

 If you think that’s a great first class deal, then you’ll love this: for no additional miles, you can continue to cities like Dubai (DXB) or Sydney (SYD) after a stopover in Hong Kong.
-Business class from the U.S. to Dubai or Australia via Hong Kong costs as few as 60,000 Alaska miles, which you can get by transferring 157,500 Marriott Bonvoy points.
+Business class from the U.S. to Dubai or Australia via Hong Kong costs as few as 60,000 Alaska miles, which you can get by transferring 150,000 Marriott Bonvoy points.

 Need help booking?
 See our step-by-step guide for booking Cathay Pacific first class.

 You can experience Japan Airlines’ great first class product for 70,000 miles each way between the U.S. and Asia.
 Alternatively, you could fly business class to Asia for 60,000 miles one-way.